Code-Institute-Submissions/MS4_Social_Network/README.md

 *  First Time Visitor Goals

-    * As a First Time Visitor, I want to easily understand the main purpose of the site.
+    * As a First Time Visitor, I want to easily navigate through the website be able to easily access all of its features.
-    * As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+    * As a First Time Visitor, I want to be able to immediately see what the website is about.
-    * As a First Time Visitor, I want to be able to visit the website on every device, so that I can look at the website on desktop, mobile and tablet.
+    * As a First Time Visitor, I want to be able to create an account.
-    * As a First Time Visitor, I want to it to be easy to register as a new user.
+    * As a First Time Visitor, I want to be able to follow other users.
-    * As a First Time Visitor, I want to get a professional presentation of the site with no or very little bugs.
+    * As a First Time Visitor, I want to be able to post images and posts.

 * Returning Visitor Goals
-    * As a Returning Visitor, I want to be able to edit, delete and create notes.
+    * As a Returning Visitor, I want to be able to log in easily.
-    * As a Returning Visitor, I want to know if a note is urgent or not.
+    * As a Returning Visitor, I want to easily look trough my feed for posts.
-    * As a Returning Visitor, I want to find the best way to get in contact with the creator with any questions I may have.
+    * As a Returning Visitor, I want to update my profile with images and information.
+    * As a returning user, I want to be able to log out when I am done.

 *  Frequent User Goals
     * As a Frequent Visitor, I want to make sure that an admin that can reach my notes and make changes if I for some reason cannot.
     * As a Frequent Visitor, I want a profile page that I can edit.
+    * As a Frequent Visitor, I want to be able to easily see contact information.
-    * As a Frequent Visitor, I want to find community links so that I can join and interact with others.
+    * As a Frequent Visitor, I want to be able to donate.

 ## Features